Fidel Escobar: Córdoba (loan)

 On 10 July 2019, after a six-month spell at Correcaminos UAT, Escobar joined Spanish Segunda División B side Córdoba CF on loan for one year.

 Alcorcón

 On 28 July 2020, Escobar agreed to a three-year contract with AD Alcorcón in Segunda División.
 On 31 January 2022, he was loaned to Primera División RFEF side Cultural y Deportiva Leonesa.

 International career

 Escobar played at the 2015 FIFA U-20 World Cup in New Zealand.
 He made his debut in the competition on 30 May 2015 scoring an 84th-minute equalizer in a 2–2 draw against heavily favored side Argentina.

-Escobar made his senior debut for Panama in a February 2015 friendly match against the United States.
+Escobar made his senior debut for Panama on 8 February 2015 in a friendly match against the United States.

-In May 2018 he was named in Panama's preliminary 35 man squad for the 2018 FIFA World Cup in Russia, and played all three matches in an eventual group-stage exit.
+In May 2018, he was named in Panama's preliminary 35-man squad for the 2018 FIFA World Cup in Russia, and played all three matches in an eventual group-stage exit.

+On 26 May 2026, he was selected in the 26-man squad for the 2026 FIFA World Cup.
+A month later, on 27 June, he featured in his 100th international match for Panama in the third group-stage match against England.